LumenfuchsStudios/Dummy/USAGE.md

 * The Dummy is being stared at while `dummy.freeze_when_stared` is enabled;
 * The block the Dummy would walk to is a Redstone Wire (with power 12 or above) or a Redstone Block;
 * There is a hole deeper than two blocks where the Dummy would walk to.
-  * A hole is determined if the two blocks below the target position are of type `#lumenfuchs:transparent`.
+  * A hole is determined if the two blocks below the target position are of type `#dummy_lib:transparent`.

 #### dummy.stalk_player_distance (Default: `512` blocks)